 As you can see within the thumbnails on the left, it is difficult to read much of the text on the slides.
-Of course these slides would normally be shown at a much larger size, yet the contrast between the background picture and the text is still aptly demonstrated in the thumbnails that you see.
+Of course, these slides would normally be shown at a much larger size.
+Yet, the contrast between the background picture and the text is still aptly demonstrated in the thumbnails that you see.
 Also, do note that we have used three text colors: black, a medium grey, and white.
-Our aim is to work around a background that works with at least two of those three text colors -- and we do agree that this is a slightly difficult task to accomplish unless you use the Recolor option available for pictures in PowerPoint 2011.
+Our aim is to work around a background that works with at least two of those three text colors, and we do agree that this is a slightly difficult task to accomplish unless you use the Recolor option available for pictures in PowerPoint 2011 for Mac.

 Before these options were made available in PowerPoint, the only way was to do these edits in a program such as Adobe Photoshop, save them, and then insert as backgrounds in a presentation.
 And of course, those edits were not non-destructible in the sense that you could get back your original pictures.
 But within PowerPoint, all these edits are really reversible!

 There is something that you need to remember before proceeding further.
 You can not recolor the picture that you have already set as a slide background using the Format Background option.
 You can recolor only those slide background pictures that you have inserted directly within the Slide Master.